 The department maintains 2 sets of servers available for general purpose computing:

-• Ionic Cluster (and FAQ) - a traditional Beowulf cluster used for batch submission of non-interactive tasks
+- Ionic Cluster (and FAQ) - a cluster intended for batch processing of either CPU or GPU workloads

 All the above systems mount home directories and project space on the CS file server and are accessible via SSH.